 Trusts should ensure that subcontractors who have to be physically present at an NHS facility to carry out their duties should receive full pay whilst self-isolating.
 Trusts should determine which subcontractors and groups of staff this will apply to.
 This may include certain staff groups involved in soft facilities management, hard facilities management, wholly-owned subsidiaries, and other relevant outsourced services.

-If an individual member of staff is told that they are likely to be away from work for longer than a seven or 10 day period, they should follow their organisation’s emergency preparedness procedures or other local procedure for notifying the organisation of their absence.
+If an individual member of staff is told that they are likely to be away from work for longer than the relevant period of self-isolation as advised by government, they should follow their organisation’s emergency preparedness procedures or other local procedure for notifying the organisation of their absence.

 This may be the case for at-risk groups who have been advised to isolate for longer.